Which Oat Milk Is The Best? 13 Milks Rated

 Why Oat Milk?

 First off, you might be wondering why I’m focusing on oat milk and not other non-dairy alternatives.
+The main reason is that whilst non-dairy alternatives can be made from a variety of crops, some are more problematic than others.

 Almond and rice are water-thirsty crops.
 Almonds alone require more water than any other dairy alternative, consuming 130 pints of water to produce a single glass of almond milk.
+That’s an awful lot of water.

 Alpro

-In terms of ethics, Alpro is owned by Danone, one of the major European dairy players.
-Danone has a 26% share in the global fresh dairy products market.
-Their fresh dairy products account for €11bn of their total sales, whilst bottled water accounts for €4.7bn of their total sales.
-Let’s just say it’s an uncomfortable contradiction, buying oat milk (particularly if you are buying oat milk as an environmental choice) knowing that you are supporting big dairy AND bottled water.
+Let’s just say it’s an uncomfortable contradiction, buying oat milk (particularly if you are buying oat milk as an environmental choice) knowing that you are supporting big dairy AND the bottled water industry.

 Aldi